BarysShauchuk/WebGPT/README.md

 # WebGPT

 This is a Blazor Server Application - AI Chat.
-It combines OpenAI's GPT-3.5 Turbo model and Google Search API.
+It combines OpenAI's GPT-3.5 Turbo model and Brave Search API.

 ## Startup